AAT committee

 Examination method

-Researched graduation exhibitions at major art universities.
-The "AAT" secretariat will select works for the first round of judging.
-(This time, we focused on graduation exhibitions from art universities in Tokyo and Kyoto.)
+Research the graduation exhibitions of major art universities.
+The "AAT" secretariat will select the works for the first round of judging.
+(This time, the graduation exhibitions of art universities mainly in Tokyo and Kyoto were selected.)

-The screening committee will select the works that passed the first screening (held on 3/24)
+The judging committee will select works that pass the first round of judging (held on March 24th)

-The AAT committee (judges and guest judges) will decide the award winners from among the exhibited works.
+The AAT Committee (judges and guest judges) will select the award winners from the exhibited works.

-*The second screening will be held in public in front of the general public.
-(5/6 Sun 15:00~at the exhibition Venue)
+* The second selection will be held in public in front of the general public (Sun from 3pm at the exhibition Venue).

 Number of award winners and benefits